f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^

 The upload utility requires a remote HTTPS server that is hosting the tenant image file.
-All API calls for tenant lifecycle are posted to the IP address of the chassis partition. o copy a tenant image into a chassis partition, use the following API call to the chassis partition IP address:
+All API calls for tenant lifecycle are posted to the IP address of the chassis partition.
+To copy a tenant image into a chassis partition, use the following API call to the chassis partition IP address:

 .. code-block:: bash